getzola/zola/docs/content/documentation/content/page.md

 # It will still use the section path though
 slug = ""

-# The URL the content will appear at
+# The path the content will appear at
-# If set, it cannot be an empty string and will override both `slug` and the filename
+# If set, it cannot be an empty string and will override both `slug` and the filename.
-# and the sections' path won't be used
+# The sections' path won't be used.
+# It should not start with a `/` and the slash will be removed if it does
-url = ""
+path = ""

 # An array of strings allowing you to group pages with them
 tags = []